QiCai1995/NLP_Twitter_Sentiment/README.md

 iPad - Positives & Negatives:

-In the iPad Positive tweets we can see the most frequent words being ‘NEW’ , ‘APP’, where people are talking about how they are enjoying new items and apps on the app store, as well as ‘FREE’ shows up again, where people are liking free apps and games.
+In the iPad Positive tweets we can see the most frequent words being ‘NEW’, and ‘APP’, where people are talking about how they are enjoying new items and apps on the app store, as well as ‘FREE’ shows up again, where people are liking free apps and games.

 On the other hand, negative tweets on iPad seems to focus on the design, some people even wrote that the design of the iPad was referred to as a “design headache”.
 And a lot of people seem to talk about the quality of the graphics on the iPad.